- Advanced Cancer

 - References: Advanced cancer

-An operation called a colostomy may help if only the colon is blocked.
+An operation called a colostomy (kuh-lahs-tuh-me) may help if only the colon (large intestine) is blocked.
 In this operation the surgeon cuts the colon above the blockage.
-The cut end is then connected to an opening (stoma) on skin of the abdomen.
-Bowels can then empty into a bag that is put around the opening.
+The cut end is then connected to an opening (stoma) on skin of the abdomen (belly).
+Stool then comes out into a bag that’s put around the opening.

 If the bowel is blocked in only one area, a small, stiff tube called a stent may be put into the blocked area to help keep it open.
 This can be an option for some blockages of the colon and the small intestine, as it does not require surgery.